Boston bomber case tests US and Biden on death penalty as victims’ families divided

-Boston bomber Supreme Court case tests US and Biden on death penalty as victims’ families divided
+Boston marathon bomber Supreme Court case tests US and Biden on death penalty as victims’ families divided

 Joe Biden opposes the death penalty, but his Justice Department is still seeking execution for the Boston Marathon bomber